10 Minute Read

 Your income is your most important wealth-building tool.
 As long as it’s tied up in monthly debt payments, you can’t build wealth.
 And if you begin investing before you’ve built up your emergency fund, you’ll end up tapping your retirement investments when an emergency comes along.

-- Pay off all debt using the debt snowball.
+- Baby Step 2: Pay off all non-mortgage debt using the debt snowball.

-- Save 3-6 months of expenses for a fully funded emergency fund.
+- Baby Step 3: Save three to six months of expenses for a fully funded emergency fund.

-- Invest 15% of household income in tax-advantaged retirement accounts like a 401(k) or Roth IRA.
+- Baby Step 4: Invest 15% of household income in tax-advantaged retirement accounts like a 401(k) or Roth IRA.

-Once you’ve completed the first three Baby Steps, your next goal in Baby Step 4 is to invest 15% of your income for retirement.
-You’ll get the most bang for your investing buck by investing through pre-tax investment accounts like your 401(k), 403(b), TSP or Traditional IRA and tax-free investment accounts like a Roth IRA and Roth 401(k).
+Once you’ve completed the first three Baby Steps, you’re ready for Baby Step 4—investing 15% of your income for retirement.
+You’ll get the most bang for your buck by using tax-advantaged investment accounts like these.

 Be Confident About Your Retirement.Find an Investing Pro